completecoding/serverless-auto-swagger/README.md

 plugins: ['serverless-auto-swagger'];
 ```

-**_NOTE_**: This plugin _must_ come before any transform plugins (i.e. `serverless-webpack` or `serverless-plugin-typescript`), and _must_ come before `serverless-offline` if included.
+**_NOTE_**: This plugin should come before any transform plugins (i.e. `serverless-webpack` or `serverless-plugin-typescript`), and _must_ come before `serverless-offline` if included.

 ## Usage

 This plugin is designed to work with vanilla Serverless Framework.
-All you need to do is add this plugin to your plugin list and it will generate the swagger file and add the endpoints required.
+All you need to do is add this plugin to your plugin list, and it will generate the swagger file and add the endpoints required.
 When you deploy your API, your new swagger UI will be available at `https://{your-url-domain}/swagger`.

 You can also run `sls generate-swagger` if you want to generate the swagger file without deploying the application.